 I often stop and wonder about the spectrum of readers this blog draws.
 I have readers who are interested in mental health and wellbeing who’ve never taken a drug, nor have they ever been subjected to any sort of coercive psychiatric care.
 I have friends and readers who take meds willingly and often gratefully, understanding that for them at this point of their individual, personal, idiosyncratic journeys it makes sense for them to do this.
 I have readers who take meds but really do not want to.
 They have not found meaningful supports that allow them to find a way to be free of them.
 Then there are readers who have been on meds but have freed themselves from them.
 Among those readers is a huge spectrum as well.
 Some were coerced and traumatized in the system.
 Others, didn’t have terribly traumatic experiences, but they understand that for them medications were not a long-term solution.
 I also have readers who were coerced and traumatized and harmed who cannot free themselves from the drugs and who have admirably and painfully come to terms with this reality.
 I am actually in a bit of awe of such people.
 They do not know what the future holds but they know that for now this is what is best for them.
 And they move forward like we all do in the unknown.
 Watching life unfold.

-Oh, and I do also, have readers who are grateful for what drugs did for them.
-Yes.
+And yes, there have always been readers who are grateful for what drugs did for them, too.
 Some of these folks are still taking psych drugs and others have come off when they no longer felt the need for that support.
-They understand that a dialogue with all of the players must be had and appreciate the perspective I have to offer as one of the many folks who’ve been gravely harmed by psych drugs.
+They understand that a dialogue with all of the players must be had and appreciate the perspective offered here as one of the many voices that share the grave harm that is often experienced via psychiatry.

-The fact is I hold a space for every single one of these folks.
+The fact is I hold a space for all these diverse experience.
 Our journeys are long and complex and individual.
 I was on drugs for over 20 years.
-I hold a space for who I was all those 20 years.
-If I did not I would be a self-loathing hypocrite.
+I hold a space for who I was all those 20 years since I most certainly have, by necessity changed many times during that process.
+Healing is change if nothing else.
+Since I am not a self-loathing hypocrite I continue to hold space in my heart for everyone.

 Those readers of mine who find they need to stay on psych drugs after trying to free themselves recognize, with that uncomfortable tension that, perhaps, the reason they have to stay on them is because they’ve been harmed by them.
 This doesn’t change their reality today at this juncture in time.
 (It also does not predict the future.)
 They know that had they been offered meaningful alternatives at the beginning that they might not be in the predicament they find themselves.
 Do I judge them for making the only choice, in the context of their reality today, that makes sense?
 God no. I admire them.